pkoelich/Vancouver_CityScope/README.md

 ##### A higher Accessibility Index indicates better public transportation accessibility, while a lower value signifies reduced access to transit services.

 #### All derived values from 2.1 - 2.3 were min-max normalized to ensure comparability

-### **Quality of Life Index**

-The Quality of Life Index is a composite index created using Multi-Criteria Decision Analysis (MCDA) and the Analytic Hierarchy Process (AHP).
-It integrates the four indices to assess overall quality of life:
-Pairwise comparisons in AHP were used to determine the relative importance of each criterion:
-- Living Wage Index: 43.5%
-- Housing Cost Burden Index: 28.6%
-- Homeownership Rate: 18.2%
-- Accessibility Index: 9.7%

-Quality of Life Index = (Homeownership Rate × 0.182) +(Housing Cost Burden Index × 0.286) + (Accessibility Index × 0.097) +(Living Wage Index × 0.435)

-##### A lower QOLI value indicates poorer quality of life, characterized by higher housing cost burdens, lower wages, reduced homeownership, and limited transit access.

 ## Workflows